HomeDing/homeding.github.io/elementinterface.md

 ELements report some internal state when the pushState method is called.
 This is in addition to sending events when the state changes and allows other elements and the Web UI to question for the actual state.

-This is done by calling the callback function for every property that might change durin operation.
+This is done by calling the callback function for every property that might change during operation.

 ## Members derived from the general Element class

-**loglevel** This variable holds the element specific log level.
-The default value is LOGGER_LEVEL_ERR == 1???
+**loglevel** - This variable holds the element specific log level.
+The default value is LOGGER_LEVEL_ERR == 1.
 This can be changed in the configuration of the element by the `loglevel` attribute.

-**active** This variable is set to true after the element has started without problems in the start() function.
+**active** - This variable is set to true after the element has started without problems in the start() function.

-**startupMode** This variable specifies when the element can be started.
+**startupMode** - This variable specifies when the element can be started.
 It is a common topic to many elements that the network must work or a local time is available.
-The default value is Network ???
+The default value is Element_StartupMode::Network.

 ## Registering an element

 The ElementRegistry holds references to all element classes to enable creating of new Elements by name at runtime.

-This is done by initializing a static calss member to enforce calling the registerElement methob before anything else on every class.
+This is done by initializing a static class member to enforce calling the registerElement method before anything else on every class.

 For more information on this see [Element Registry](elementregistry.md).